bkuri/hawkeye/README.md

 Finally
 -------
-If you happen to be running this under Linux with systemd, you can use [this service file][7] to run hawkeye in the background (like a boss).
+If you happen to be running this under Linux with systemd, you can use [this service file][7] to run hawkeye in the background.

 Contact
 -------